jamoma/JamomaCore/readme.txt

 It is intended to contain sub-projects representing the various modules of the Jamoma platform.

-- Dependencies- DSP- Foundation- Graph- Graphics- Modular- Multicore- Publications- Ruby- Test- TheGitter
+- Audio Graph
+- Dependencies
+- DSP
+- Foundation
+- Graph
+- Graphics
+- Modular
+- Ruby
+- Test
+- TheGitter

 The Tools folder contains scripts which perform various essential tasks for the development of Jamoma.